SidZRed/Docking-scFv-IL8/README.md

 ## Note on protein models

-The model for the anti-IL8 scFv (anti-interleukin-8) (single-chain variable fragment) is taken from our [scFv-Modelling](https://github.com/iGEMIISc/scFv-Modelling) repository.
+The model for the [anti-IL8 scFv](https://www.sigmaaldrich.com/IN/en/product/sigma/sab1403974?gclid=Cj0KCQjwmICoBhDxARIsABXkXlI6ew98eAgecIkuhQLG3yxIuc5z9uleawKgM3IWDkxcDMu-zhJ0fV4aAl1xEALw_wcB) (anti-interleukin-8) (single-chain variable fragment) is taken from our [scFv-Modelling](https://github.com/iGEMIISc/scFv-Modelling) repository.
 In particular, we have chosen the [ColabFold](https://www.nature.com/articles/s41592-022-01488-1) model generated with PDB70.
 We have used ColabFold for a graphic processing unit for folding proteins in a 3-Dimensional format.
 It has a GDT_TS [(Global distance Test)](https://en.wikipedia.org/wiki/Global_distance_test) score of 92.4% .
 This is a rating of the comparision of protein structures with well known amino acid sequences.
 ColabFold performs a MMseqs-2 based homology search server to find the template of the protein.

 Interleukin 8 (IL-8) is a [chemokine](https://www.news-medical.net/health/What-are-Chemokines.aspx) produced by various cell types.
 This acts as a mediator of inflammation in the tissues and a potent angiogenic factor.
 It attracts various kinds of phagocytic cells such as neutrophils, basophils and T-cells to stimulate the phagocytosis of cells and promote angiogenesis.
 Being a chemokine ,  it promotes the immune cell migration for the phagocytosis.
 These belong to a set of monoclonal antibodies which have become a modern class of medicines used for treating various diseases such as cancer , cardiovascular and inflammation diseases.
+Interleukin 8 is in culture a 72 amino acid peptide in it's major form when it is secreted by macrophages.
 The scFv antibody fragments consist of variable regions of heavy (VH) and light chain (VL) of full antibodies that are joined by a linker sequence.

 The model for IL8 is taken from the [PDB](https://www.rcsb.org/structure/2IL8) (PDB ID: 2IL8).
 This PDB file consists of 30 models, each with a different conformation of IL8 in a 3D structure.
 We have chosen the first model for our docking.
 The PDB library consists of the 3-Dimensional structure of the given protein and all the sequences and mutations of the fragments of the protein.
 The solution NMR method has been used to experimentally verify the protein structure and so far 30 various different conformers of the same molecule have been shown to exist.